marmelab/react-admin/docs/List.md

 ```
 {% endraw %}

-**Tip**: if you want to go even further and apply a custom styme cell by cell, check out the [Conditional Formatting section of the Theming chapter](./Theming.html#conditional-formatting.)
+**Tip**: if you want to go even further and apply a custom style cell by cell, check out the [Conditional Formatting section of the Theming chapter](./Theming.html#conditional-formatting.)

 ### Row Style Function